Demigodgeek/NFT_Ticket_Exchange_dApp/README.md

 To install web3, you can use the command: `pip install web3`

 **`PIL`**
-1. To install the Python Imaging Library (PIL), you can follow these steps:
+To install the Python Imaging Library (PIL), you can follow these steps:
-2. Open a terminal or command prompt.
+1. Open a terminal or command prompt.
-3. Ensure that you have Python installed on your system.
-You can check by running the command python --version.
-If Python is not installed, please install it first.
-4. Once you have Python installed, you can install PIL using the pip package manager.
-Run the following command in your terminal or command prompt:`pip install Pillow` PIL has been deprecated and Pillow is the recommended fork that provides the same functionality.
+2. Run the following command in your terminal or command prompt:`pip install Pillow` PIL has been deprecated and Pillow is the recommended fork that provides the same functionality.
-5. After the installation is complete, you can verify that PIL is installed correctly by running the following command: `python -c "from PIL import Image; print(Image.__version__)"` This command will display the installed version of PIL.
+3. After the installation is complete, you can verify that PIL is installed correctly by running the following command: `python -c "from PIL import Image; print(Image.__version__)"` This command will display the installed version of PIL.

 **`Visual Studio Code`**
 To install Visual Studio Code (VS Code), follow these steps: